IPL 2020: SRH win toss, opt to bowl first against RCB

-Sharjah: SunRisers Hyderabad has won the toss and elected to bowl first against Royal Challengers Bangalore here at Sharjah Cricket Stadium on Saturday.
+Abu Dhabi: Sunrisers Hyderabad (SRH) won the toss and elected to bowl first against Royal Challengers Bangalore (RCB) here at the Sheikh Zayed Stadium on Friday.

-RCB got the better of SRH in their last clash earlier this season.
-Virat Kohli-led side is in second place with 14 points while Hyderabad is at the seventh spot with 10 points.
+SRH had to win all their last three games in the league-stage to make it to the playoffs.

-Injured Vijay Shakar is out but Wriddhiman Saha is back for Hyderabad.
+On the other hand, RCB lost their last four matches at the end of the league-stage.
+However, their solid show in the first half of the season, where they registered 7 wins from 10 matches helped the side to reach the top four.

 RCB playing XI:

-Josh Philippe, Devdutt Padikkal, Virat Kohli(c), AB de Villiers(w), Gurkeerat Singh Mann, Washington Sundar, Chris Morris, Isuru Udana, Mohammed Siraj, Navdeep Saini, Yuzvendra Chahal.
+Aaron Finch, Devdutt Padikkal, Virat Kohli(c), AB de Villiers(w), Moeen Ali, Washington Sundar, Shivam Dube, Navdeep Saini, Adam Zampa, Mohammed Siraj, Yuzvendra Chahal

 SRH Playing XI:

-David Warner(c), Wriddhiman Saha(w), Manish Pandey, Kane Williamson, Abdul Samad, Jason Holder, Abhishek Sharma, Rashid Khan, Shahbaz Nadeem, Sandeep Sharma, T Natarajan.
+David Warner(c), Shreevats Goswami(w), Manish Pandey, Kane Williamson, Priyam Garg, Jason Holder, Abdul Samad, Rashid Khan, Shahbaz Nadeem, Sandeep Sharma, T Natarajan.